Technology & Science Education

 Vision

-To provide universal and equal access to quality Technology and Science Education to ensure self-reliance. reparedness for further education, good citizenship and effective participation in democratic governance
+To provide universal and equal access to quality Technology and Science Education to ensure self-reliance. preparedness for further education, good citizenship and effective participation in democratic governance.

 Mission